 Maintaining strong, healthy teeth is essential for overall well-being, yet cavities or structural damage can sometimes compromise the integrity of your smile.
 For cases where a filling may be insufficient, and a crown too invasive, dental inlays and onlays offer a highly effective solution.
-When guided by the expertise of a trusted dentist in Silver Spring, MD, these versatile restorations can restore your teeth's function and appearance with precision and durability.
+With the expertise of our trusted dentist in Silver Spring, MD, these versatile restorations can restore the function and appearance of your teeth with precision and durability.

 Dental inlays and onlays are custom-made restorations designed to repair teeth with moderate decay or minor structural damage.
 They are crafted from durable materials such as porcelain, composite resin, or gold, ensuring strength and longevity.

-- Inlays fit snugly within a tooth's grooves, addressing damage that does not extend to the cusps (the raised edges).
+- Inlays: These restorations fit snugly within a tooth's grooves, addressing damage that does not extend to the cusps (the raised edges).

 Both options are bonded to the tooth, providing a seamless and natural-looking restoration.